mkner/basic-pid/docs/examples.rst

 fine-tune the regulator and how it performs over a sequence of timestep intervals.

-The example is adapted from code in an operational Autonomous Mobile Robotic system
+This example is adapted from code in an operational Autonomous Mobile Robotic system

 .. code-block:: python